Valid777/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

    Substituting time into the horizontal motion equation gives the range:
    $$ R = \frac{v_0^2 \sin(2\theta)}{g} $$

-This equation reveals that the range depends on the sine of twice the launch angle, peaking at $ \theta = 45^\circ $.
+This equation reveals that the range depends on the sine of twice the launch angle, peaking at $\theta = 45^\circ$.

 ---